 (4) giving or refusing consent to the carrying out or continuation of a treatment7 by a person providing health care for P8;

-(5) giving a direction that a person responsible for P's health care allow a different
+(5) giving a direction that a

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.